Nullcorps/woocommerce-gateway-bitcoin/README.md

 ## Installation and Use

-1. Download and install the latest version from [GitHub Releases](https://github.com/BrianHenryIE/woocommerce-gateway-bitcoin/releases/).
+1. Download, install and activate the latest version from [GitHub Releases](https://github.com/BrianHenryIE/woocommerce-gateway-bitcoin/releases/).

 This plugin requires PHP's [GMP extension](https://www.php.net/manual/en/book.gmp.php), if it is not installed on your server, the gateway will not be added to WooCommerce and an admin notice will be displayed explaining why.

 ![Missing dependency admin notice](./.wordpress-org/screenshot-8.png "Admin notice when required PHP GMP library is unavailable")

-2. Activate the plugin.
+If all goes well, you will see a `Settings` link beside the plugin name:

 ![Settings link on plugins.php](./.wordpress-org/screenshot-9.png "Settings link on plugins.php")

-3. In the admin dashboard under WooCommerce/Settings/Payments you should now see the payment option listed:
+And in the admin dashboard under WooCommerce/Settings/Payments you will be able to see the payment option listed:

 ![WooCommerce Payment Gateways list](./.wordpress-org/screenshot-1.png "Once the plugin is active, the gateway will be visible in the WooCommerce Payment Gateways list")

-4. From your Bitcoin wallet, copy your "Master Public Key".
+2. From your Bitcoin wallet, copy your "Master Public Key".
 It should start with `xpub`, `ypub` or `zpub` and then a long alphanumeric string.

 <details>
 <summary>E.g. Electrum Bitcoin Wallet</summary>